Please review the following questions to assist in answering any additional Symposium related questions you may have.

 Can I present my project if it is not currently completed?

 Projects may still be in progress at the time of abstract submission.
 It is not necessary to have final results or conclusions at the time of presentation.
-We recommend that you discuss your project with your faculty mentor to confirm your project will be ready for presenting in a poster format by the conference date.
+We recommend that you discuss your project with your faculty mentor to confirm your project will be ready for presenting in the 3-min Impact Talk format by the symposium date.

 Can I submit more than one abstract?